mukulhase/WebWhatsapp-Wrapper/README.md

 ` driver.firstrun() `

-If not, you can skip the above step, and directly scan the QR with your phone.
+If not, you can skip the above step, and directly scan the QR with your phone from the opened Firefox Tab.

 - And now, the fun part, sending messages.